Managing your research data can be very costly. How can you create an overview of your expenses and limit them?

 Several financers allow you to declare potential RDM expenses that you incur during as well as after your project.
 You will have to submit an overview of these costs during your application process.

-UvA and AUAS researchers can store their data and backups on the UvA and AUAS network drives, in SURFdrive, and in UvA/AUAS figshare.
+UvA and AUAS researchers can store their data in Research Drive and in SURFdrive.
 If you have large quantities of data your data steward can offer advice on the different storage opportunities.

 Describe during your research your data, how you collected them, and how they were processed.
 This will ensure that information does not get lost, it will help you save time at the end of your project, and it makes sure that your data are reusable for both yourself and others.